R3ntal-K4R/Cherry-Board/00_Documents/README.md

 # Cherry Split Keyboard

-I want to make keyboard that are cheap and egonomics by scanning a person's hand and automate cousmoizing process :wq
+> We want to make keyboard that are cheap and ergonomic by scanning a person's hand and automate cousmoizing process

-:wq
+keyboards suck, people type alot, hands hurt

+we want non expensive solution to hurt hand that can be tuned to specific person